aws-samples/eks-workshop-v2/website/docs/security/amazon-eks-pod-identity/use-pod-identity.md

 $ aws eks wait addon-active --cluster-name $EKS_CLUSTER_NAME --addon-name eks-pod-identity-agent
 ```

-Now take a look at what has been created in your EKS cluster by the addon.
-You can see a DaemonSet deployed on the `kube-system` Namespace, which will run a Pod on each Node in our Cluster:
+Now take a look at what has been created in your EKS cluster by the new addon.
+You can see a DaemonSet deployed on the `kube-system` Namespace, which will run a Pod on each Node in our Cluster.

 ```bash
 $ kubectl -n kube-system get daemonset eks-pod-identity-agent